 The method may provide (201) multiple surface images of a first resolution of a surface area in the form of digital images having a surface image sensor measurement (DN) of an intensity value of radiation in a given wavelength band reflected from the surface for each pixel of the images.

 The method may also provide (202) a reference image of a second resolution of a corresponding surface area to the surface area of the multiple surface images.
-The reference image has surface reflectance(ρt) for each pixel of the reference image corrected for atmospheric and BRDF effects for an equivalent wavelength band to the given wavelength band of the multiple surface images.
+The reference image has surface reflectance(ρt) for each pixel of the reference image which may be corrected for atmospheric and BRDF effects for an equivalent wavelength band to the given wavelength band of the multiple surface images.

 The method may include resampling (204) the multiple surface images to the second resolution.
-The method may model (205) a spatially varying linear relationship that relates the surface image sensor measurement for pixels of a surface image to the surface reflectance(ρt) for pixels of the reference image to provide an estimated surface reflectance for each pixel of the surface images.
-The atmospheric and BRDF effects vary spatially (for example, with different weather and or different sun-surface-camera viewing geometry) and the method models this.
-The model is applied to a small region (space) at a time as the conditions from one region to another varies.
+The method may model (205) a spatially varying local linear relationship that relates the surface image sensor measurement for pixels of a surface image to the surface reflectance(ρt) for pixels of the reference image to provide an estimated surface reflectance for each pixel of the surface images.
+The linear relationship describes the atmospheric and BRDF effects locally, i.e. in a small spatial region.
+As the BRDF and atmospheric effects vary spatially, so too do the parameters of the linear relationship.

 The model may estimate parameters (M, C) in the form of spatially varying parameters of the linear relationship that relates the surface image sensor measurement for pixels of a surface image to the surface reflectance for pixels of the reference image.
-One of the parameters (C) may be set to zero enabling a single parameter to be estimated and used.
+If appropriate, one of the parameters (C) may omitted from the model, enabling a single parameter to be estimated and used.

 The method may resample (206) the parameters to the first resolution and estimate (207) the surface reflectance for each pixel of the given wavelength band of the surface images using the resampled parameters.